piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 Getting Started
 ---------------

-So let's start explaining from the top - the `<parameters />` element.
+So let's start explaining from the top.

 ### Parameters